Healthcare system

 Patients struggling with addiction or mental health issues can get free treatment at a mental health center (psychologenpraktijk).
 While some of these centers have sole practitioners, others have multi-professional teams with psychiatrists, psychologists, and social workers.
 For more serious problems, you may be referred to a residential facility, psychiatric clinic, or hospital.

-If you’re meeting with a mental health professional from GGZ Nederland, you first need a referral from your GP.
+If you’re meeting with a mental health professional from GGZ Nederland, you first need a referral from your general doctor.
 These often have long waiting times and many hoops to jump through.
-With private health coverage, you can skip the line and go straight to the therapist yourself.
+With supplementary or private international health coverage, you can skip the line and go straight to the therapist yourself.

 The International Therapist Directory lists numerous English-speaking psychologists and therapists in your area.
 Keep in mind, however, that many of these will only provide services at additional costs.